You have probably heard that a car has a “clean” title or to avoid cars with a “salvage” title, but what do different types of car titles really mean?

-A car receives a salvage title when an insurance company deems it a total loss and pays the owner to buy the car after a theft or accident.
+A salvage title occurs when an insurance company deems the car a total loss and pays the owner to buy the car after a theft or accident.
 A car with a salvage title can not be registered or legally driven on a public road.

-If a car receives a salvage title but is then repaired, it can be inspected by the DMV and a rebuilt title can be issued.
+If a car receives a salvage title but the car is then repaired, it can be inspected by the Department of Motor Vehicles and a rebuilt title can be issued.

-In certain states, if a car is too damaged to be deemed to be repairable, then it will receive a Parts Only title.
-This often happens if the car is involved in a flood, fire, or a collision so severe that the car can’t be reasonably fixed.
+In some states, if a car is too damaged to be deemed repairable, then it will receive a Parts Only title.
+This often happens if the car is involved in a flood, fire, or a collision so severe that the car can not be reasonably fixed.

 The question that we sometimes get from customers is whether or not a car has a “clean” title or not.
 All of our vehicles have a clean title – we do not sell cars with salvage titles or rebuilt titles.

 If you have any questions about this, ask to see a copy of the title – we are happy to show it to you!
 It is also a great question to ask during the test drive if you decide to look for a car through another dealer or a private party seller.